TurkuNLP/TDT_editor/README.md

+This is the software used to annotate the Turku Dependency Treebank.

-The program has been tested and works on an off-the-shelf Ubuntu system, if you follow the instructions below (i.e. install PyQT4 and PCRE directly from the system repositories)
+The program has been tested and works on an off-the-shelf Ubuntu system, if you follow the instructions below (i.e. install PyQT4 and PCRE directly from the system repositories).

 RUNNING: